menu

 In Marbury, however, the average commute to work is quite long.
 On average, people spend 38.66 minutes each day getting to work, which is significantly higher than the national average.

-The citizens of Marbury are slightly better educated than the national average of 21.84% for all cities and towns, with 23.89% of adults in Marbury having a bachelor's degree or advanced degree.
+The education level of Marbury citizens is a little higher than the average for US cities and towns: 23.89% of adults in Marbury have at least a bachelor's degree.

 The per capita income in Marbury in 2022 was $41,918, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $167,672 for a family of four.
 However, Marbury contains both very wealthy and poor people as well.